 If you’re going to San Francisco and looking to get in more sightseeing, there are quite a few tourist activities you can enjoy at night that locals like to partake in too.

 Alcatraz Night Tour

-This is one of those unique places to visit in the Bay Area, especially at night, so don’t miss out if you have a chance to go.
+This is one of those unique night activities in the Bay Area, so don’t miss out if you have a chance to go.

 You can purchase tickets for the night tour here.

 Although you can ride a San Francisco cable car during the day as well, it’s actually much better to experience it at night.

 The main reason for this is fewer crowds.
 Especially if you can time it for a weeknight, you’ll be able to ride the cable car without needing to wait in line for an hour.